MotoGP’s Nicky Hayden To Undergo Wrist Surgery Next Week

-He underwent surgery in March last year, but the injury on his right wrist continued to plague him.
+He underwent surgery in March last year, but the injury to his right wrist continued to plague him.
 And the pain really set in Friday during the opening practices for the Italian Grand Prix.

 But the pain was too much.
 And the intense physiotherapy the Kentuckian has been undergoing is not enough to cure the issue.
 Hayden and his team decided he should undergo surgery next week.